 For countries in the EU, this also means gaining access to many of the benefits of being a resident of the bloc - including free movement between countries.

-Earlier this year, the European Commission called on EU governments to stop selling citizenship to investors.
+In 2022, the European Commission called on EU governments to stop selling citizenship to investors.

-Brussels also called for countries to double check whether people sanctioned due to the war were holding a golden passport or visa that they had issued.
+Brussels also called for countries to double-check whether people sanctioned due to the war were holding a golden passport or visa that they had issued.

 In the past, the EU has also said that schemes of this kind are a risk to security, transparency and the values that underpin the European Union project.

 In October 2022, the European Commission urged Albania to "refrain from developing an investors' citizenship scheme (golden passports)".
 Such a scheme would "pose risks as regards security, money laundering, tax evasion, terrorist financing, corruption and infiltration by organised crime, and would be incompatible with EU norms," it warns in a report.